Skip to Content

 10. PROCEDURES FOR SECOND ANNUAL EVALUATION UNDER THE PROFESSIONAL DEVELOPMENT PLAN

-1. In the second year of the professional development plan, the faculty member will be evaluated during the regular, annual departmental evaluation cycle.
+1. In the second year of the professional development plan, the faculty member will be evaluated during the regular, annual academic unit evaluation cycle.
 The evaluation will determine progress toward meeting the specific goals established in the professional development plan.

-3. If the faculty member is judged to have performed below expectations, the chair will sign the Second Annual Evaluation Under the Professional Development Plan, which will contain a record of the vote and a list of the faculty voting.
-Within three class days, the chair will forward this tracking form, the chair’s recommendation, the original or amended professional development plan, the departmental performance standards, and the three most recent annual evaluations with all supporting material related to those evaluations to the dean of the college.
-The chair of the department will notify the faculty member within the same period, and the faculty member may submit additional, relevant material to the college dean.
+3. If the faculty member is judged to have performed below expectations, the chair/school director will sign the Second Annual Evaluation Under the Professional Development Plan, which will contain a record of the vote and a list of the faculty voting.
+Within three business days, the chair/school director will forward this tracking form, the chair/school director’s recommendation, the original or amended professional development plan, the academic unit performance standards, and the three most recent annual evaluations with all supporting material related to those evaluations to the dean of the college.
+The chair/school director of the department will notify the faculty member within the same period, and the faculty member may submit additional, relevant material to the college dean.

-4. The college dean will call a special meeting of the college review group within six class days.
+4. The college dean will call a special meeting of the college review group within six business days.
 The following procedures will be followed:

-1. The dean will provide the college review group with all documentation regarding the faculty member’s performance, including the departmental tracking sheet, the departmental performance standards, the faculty member’s professional development plan, the three most recent annual evaluations with all supporting materials related to those evaluations, all documents developed by the departmental personnel committee, and all materials supplied by the affected faculty member.
+1. The dean will provide the college review group with all documentation regarding the faculty member’s performance, including the academic unit tracking sheet, the academic unit performance standards, the faculty member’s professional development plan, the three most recent annual evaluations with all supporting materials related to those evaluations, all documents developed by the academic unit personnel committee, and all materials supplied by the affected faculty member.

 2. Before the college review group meets, the dean will remind the faculty member of the opportunity to submit additional, relevant material for review.

-3. The college review group will vote to approve or disapprove the judgment made at the departmental level, using the same procedure it would in reviewing a candidate for tenure and promotion.
-A college review group vote supporting the departmental evaluation of nonperformance requires a majority vote.
+3. The college review group will vote to approve or disapprove the judgment made at the academic unit level, using the same procedure it would in reviewing a candidate for tenure and promotion.
+A college review group vote supporting the academic unit evaluation of nonperformance requires a majority vote.
 The group’s vote and recommendation will be forwarded to the college dean.

-4. Within six class days after receiving the recommendation of the college review group, the college dean will make a recommendation and forward the case to the provost and VPAA along with Second Annual Evaluation Under the Professional Development Plan and the relevant documentation.
-Simultaneously, the dean will notify the faculty member and the department chair of the recommendation.
-The provost and VPAA will accept or reject the recommendation of the college dean and notify the affected candidate, the dean, and the department chair within ten class days.
-Maintaining the anonymity of the faculty member to the fullest extent of the law, the provost and VPAA will simultaneously notify the Faculty Senate of the action taken.
+4. Within six business days after receiving the recommendation of the college review group, the college dean will make a recommendation and forward the case to the provost along with Second Annual Evaluation Under the Professional Development Plan and the relevant documentation.
+Simultaneously, the dean will notify the faculty member and the department chair/school director of the recommendation.
+The provost will accept or reject the recommendation of the college dean and notify the affected candidate, the dean, and the department chair/school director within 10 business days.
+Maintaining the anonymity of the faculty member to the fullest extent of the law, the provost will simultaneously notify the chair of Faculty Senate of the action taken.

 2. Calendar for Second Annual Evaluation Under the Professional Development Plan: